My Mom, Joanne.

 I am one of those children.
 As a young adult my life changed, so much more than I realized at the time.
 I lived with a pain that I kept stored away deep in my memory for years.
 But I'm just one of a million children that are impacted by Domestic Violence every year in our country.

-My Mom was murdered by her husband who is no longer in jail, he served under ten years.
-Today is that day, my brothers and I don't speak of.
-I usually spend time wondering what life would have been like if she was with us all these years.
-I still miss her, every day that goes by.
+My Mom was murdered by her husband who is no longer in jail, he served very little time for taking her life.
+That is the is that day, my brothers and I don't speak of.
+I usually spend time alone each year wondering what life would have been like if she had been with us all these years.
+I talk to her still today during difficult times, wondering if she can hear me.
+Even after all these years, decades, I miss her, every single day.

 I choose to talk about Domestic Violence to honour my Mom, to keep her memory alive, to be a voice for those afraid to speak, and give courage to another child to speak about how they feel and to know it's not their fault.